ColeB1722/Boston-Academic-Success/README.md

 https://datamusedesign.github.io/index.html
 ```

-This project was completed by Cole Bateman, Matthew Hawes, and Jessa Karlberg as the final project submission for Harvard Universiy couse CS171: Data Visualization.
+This project was completed by Cole Bateman, Matthew Hawes, and Jessa Karlberg as the final project submission for Harvard Universiy course CS171: Data Visualization.
 Our documentation of this project is included in this [Final Project Process Book](https://drive.google.com/file/d/1_KkFa7RR5MRwrgd7CoXby4KUkPe5k3n1/view?usp=sharing).